-Freshcare is industry-owned by 27 horticulture industry peak bodies in Australia.
-There are five standards that make up the suite of Freshcare Standards46.
+Freshcare is a not-for-profit company limited by guarantee and is supported by 28 horticulture industry peak bodies in Australia.
+There are five standards that make up the suite of Freshcare Standards.
 These are:

 - Food Safety and Quality (on-farm)

 - Food Safety and Quality (supply chain)

 - Environmental (on-farm)

 - Environmental Viticulture (wine grape production only)

 - Environmental Winery (wineries only).